 - Reject the application if the pre-X is quite serious

-Your health insurance broker can help you point towards the providers who are more likely to accept pre-existing conditions.
+Your health insurance broker can help you point towards the providers who are more likely to accept your pre-existing conditions.
 Typically, you’ll need to submit relevant medical reports and/or questionnaires, depending on the condition.

-Here are some common issues:
+Here are some other common issues:

 - Not every type of treatment is available for direct billing